bluefeet/Data-Xslate/README.md

 The logic behind this is pretty flexible, so more complex use cases will just work like you would expect.

-If you'd rather avoid this scoping you can prepend any key with the L</key_separator>
-(defaults to a dot, C<.>), and it will be looked for at the root of the config data only.
+If you'd rather avoid this scoping you can prepend any key with the ["key\_separator"](#key_separator) (defaults to a dot, `.`), and it will be looked for at the root of the config data only.

-In the case of templating a special C<node> function is provided which will allow you to retrieve an absolute key.
+In the case of templating a special `node` function is provided which will allow you to retrieve an absolute key.
 For example these two lines would do the same thing (printing out a relative key value):